bolt/docs/source/templates.md

   - `js/` - a folder with some javascript files
   - `css/` - .. and similarly, some css files.

+The filenames of the 'helper' templates all start with an underscore.
+This is just a convention, to make it easier to instantly recognize which template does what.
+If your contenttypes have a 'template select', Pilex will skip helper templates by default, if you name them like this.

 <p class="tip">
 Tip: the default template set uses includes to insert the header, footer and such, but you're free to use <a href="http://twig.sensiolabs.org/doc/templates.html#template-inheritance">Template Inheritance</a> if you prefer.
 </p>